TNTwise/Rife-ESRGAN-App-Linux/README.md

- # A simple GUI for Rife Vulkan on linux
+ # A simple GUI for Rife Vulkan on Linux
 Dependencies:
 OpenCV
 Tkinter